tuandm/laravue-core/README.md

 ## Installations

-[Laravue](https://github.com/tuandm/laravue) is to provide an enterprise solution for an admin dashboard, therefore it's highly recommended to use for starting a project.
+[Laravue](https://github.com/tuandm/laravue) provides necessary Element UI and rich features for an enterprise admin dashboard, therefore it's highly recommended to use for starting a project.
 The following instructions are for intergrating core features of Laravue to existing Laravel project or to experiement with it.

 #### Install laravue-core package